stockparfait/experiments/methodology/README.md

     model is only a hypothesis; but if it doesn't fit the data, it is definitely rejected;
   - _Any hypothesis must be falsifiable_ - there should always be an experiment
-    that may potentially show that the hypothesis doesn't hold; otherwise the model has no value, since it fits any data, and therefore predicts nothing;
+    that may potentially reject the hypothesis; otherwise the model has no value, since it fits any data, and therefore predicts nothing;
   - _Mind the p-values_ - most of the models (== hypotheses) will be statistical
     in nature, and therefore, their rejection / non-rejection should have an associated probability.
 It is of no use to say that we've rejected a